darfink/radix-tree-map-lua/README.md

   Removes an entry from the trie and returns the value, or `nil` if it doesn't exist.

 - `TrieMap:nodes()`
-  Returns the number of nodes used for representing the tree.
+  Returns the number of internal nodes used for representing the tree.
-  **NOTE**: This is mostly useful for unit tests.
+  **NOTE**: This is mostly used for unit tests.

 - `TrieMap:len()`
   Returns the number of entries in the trie.